 If you choose to just relax and enjoy the scenery, built-in cottages are made available for that.
 In this place, you can also enjoy the splendid and breathtaking view of Taal Volcano or Lake to make your visit worthwhile.

 Day Hike to Taal Volcano Crater (Batangas)

 Taal Volcano is one of the magnificent wonders of the Philippines.
-While most of the tourist are hesitant to see this stunner up close, we found ourselves uncontented by just merely watching this from a distance.
+While most of the tourists are hesitant to see this stunner up close, we found ourselves un-contented by just merely watching this from a distance.

-Although we had the chances to watch its beauty from afar at Museo Orlina rooftop and Picnic Grove viewing deck, that didn’t hinder us to do the Trekking Adventure to Taal Volcano.
+Although we had the chance to watch its beauty from afar at Museo Orlina rooftop and Picnic Grove viewing deck, that didn’t hinder us to do the Trekking Adventure to Taal Volcano.